Articles on how to be a better and more successful exhibitor

 - * Viruses in the Showhall

 There has been a fair amount of discussion about show rules that aim to prevent people who have had sick cats at home from exhibiting for certain period of time after the infectious illness was present.
-The idea behind these rules is to protect cats at th
+The idea behind these rules is to protect cats at the shows.